 Celebrate at the end of the year

 When December 2022 comes to a close, celebrate!
-You’ve done it!
-You’ve beaten the statistics and nailed the New Year’s resolution.
+You've done it!
+You've beaten the statistics and nailed how to stick to your New Year's resolutions.
 So take some time to be proud of yourself and revel in your success.

-If New Year’s resolutions were easy, everybody would succeed.
+If sticking to your New Year’s resolutions were easy, everybody would succeed.
 But these tips can help you beat the odds and finish the year strongly.
 We’re all rooting for you here at Oxbridge.